Seleccionar página

-Alessa Dominguez’s essays, criticism, and journalism have appeared in Camera Obscura, GLQ, Remezcla, and BuzzFeed News, where she was a staff culture writer.
+Her work has appeared in academic journals like Camera Obscura and GLQ, and publications like New York magazine, Vulture and BuzzFeed News, where she was a senior staff culture writer.

 Born and raised in Barranquilla, Colombia, she received her PhD in American Studies from Brown University.